NQBH/NQBH.github.io/_pages/advanced_STEM.md

 # Natural Sciences [NS] -- Khoa Học Tự Nhiên [KHTN]

+**Remark.** I prefer lecture note or report to slide presentation, e.g., PowerPoint, Beamer presentation, & the like.

 ## Advanced Mathematics

 **Remark.** [Cf. elmSTEM vs. advSTEM] *Unlike series Elementary STEM & Beyond, in this series Advanced Elementary STEM & Beyond, I do not use the structure `advanced_{mathematics,physics,chemistry,computer_science}` since I will merge them all: towards the ultimate unification of Natural Science.
 Some topics in Social Science will be investigated in my short novel above & will be splitted if necessary & having enough wisdoms.*